beaker-project/beaker-dev-docs/proposals/predefined-access-policies.rst

 An initial implementation of :ref:`proposal-system-pools` will be completed as part of this work to allow pool owners to define a pool access policy.
-A "pool" is a named collection of systems.
-Each pool has an "owning group".
+A "pool" is a named collection of systems and the creating user is set as the pool "owner".
+The owner of the pool can be changed to a "owning group".
 Users in the owning group are allowed to add and remove systems from the pool.

 System owners and admins will then have the ability to either